 This guide contains resources to help you find and evaluate sources, as well as general information about using the Library.
 Take some time to wander the space, get to know various study areas and browse our books, movies and magazines.
-Don't hesitate to ask anyone at the Information Desk or Reference Desk if you have any questions - or send me an email.
-My contact information is below my picture and I love hearing from students.

 To find books in our library, search the Library Catalog - you can also search directly via the search box on the library's homepage.
 And be sure to consult our guide to finding books in the library for more information!

 When you find books that look useful, write down the Location & the Call Number.

 General Collection, call numbers A - PQ are on the Third Floor

 General Collection, call numbers PR - Z are on the Second (Main) Floor

 Oversize are on the Third Floor, Beck Hall side

 Reference are on the Second (Main) Floor, Beck Hall side

 Browsing are on the Second (Main) Floor near the entrance